 North Tahoe baseball | Lakers secure top playoff seed with help from rival

-Final Northern Division III standings
+Final Northern Division III regular-season standings

 1. North Tahoe 12-2

 4. Incline 8-6

 5. Pershing County 7-7